energietransitie/needforheat-generic-firmware/docs/measuring/running-tasks.md

 ### Rules

-A Twomes measurement task is freeRTOS task, that adheres to specific rules and for which you need to add specific information that is used by the Twomes [scheduler](./scheduling.md) .
+A NeedForHeat measurement task is freeRTOS task, that adheres to specific rules and for which you need to add specific information that is used by the NeedForHeat [scheduler](./scheduling.md) .

-Any custom Twomes task needs to adhere to these rules:
+Any custom NeedForHeat task needs to adhere to these rules:

 1. A task is a function that takes a `void *taskInfo`[^taskInfo] as a parameter and should not return anything.
     ```cpp title="The task takes a void pointer and returns nothing"